-Millionaire’s shortbread is a favourite – combining decadent layers of shortbread with caramel and chocolate – this recipe’s easy to make too!
 Follow along in our easy step-by-step recipe video to see how it is done.
 It takes only 20 mins to rustle up these sweet treats, plus chilling and setting time.
-They’re perfect for bake sales as you can make in bulk and they use a couple of readymade ingredients too to speed up the process.
+They’re perfect for bake sales as you can make in bulk and they use a couple of readymade ingredients too to help speed up the process.

 Watch how to make Phil Vickery’s millionaire’s shortbread